Working for your family

 Our firm is committed to serving your family with a fully bilingual staff and accessible payment plans.

 Call us today at 816-895- 6363 to see how we can help you.
-Attorney Jessica Piedra will spend an entire hour with you explaining your options and the costs involved.
+Attorney Jessica Piedra explain your options and the costs involved.

 We can help you with: